 What happens when you use a magnifying glass to direct sunlight on a piece of wood?
-It starts burning right?
+It starts burning, right?
 Now take this simple phenomenon and apply it to solar power.
 Concentrated solar power is basically a way to use the sun’s intense heat energy and store it to use later for electricity generation or other purposes.
 The heat collected can then be stored in any storage medium, the most commonly used three are Water, Molten salt, and Molten Silicon.

 What makes concentrated solar power (CSP) so relevant nowadays is its ability to time shift.
-Store all the heat in salt, water or silicon during the day, and use it in the night to generate electricity when the sun is out and the need for power is higher.
+Store all the heat in salt, water or silicon during the day, and use it in the night to generate electricity when the sun’s not out sun is gone and the need for power is higher.
 According to most experts, a 100 megawatts plant is the smallest plant that is economically feasible in case of CSP.
 Dubai has already launched a 700-megawatt system.
 According to IEA’s CSP roadmap, CSP can provide 11.3% of global electricity with appropriate support which will include 9.6% from solar power and 1.7% from backup fuel (fossil fuels or biomass).

-Concentrated solar power plants are a great alternative to the traditional renewable energy plants, these can be implemented in areas where there is no electrical grid nearby and can benefit rural areas with the proper temperature conditions.
+Concentrated solar power plants are a great alternative.
+To the traditional renewable energy plants, these can be implemented in areas where there is no electrical grid nearby and can benefit rural areas with the proper temperature conditions.
 There is also the matter of industries and manufacturers that require a lot of heat for their processes and are moving away from thermal power (coal mainly).
 The heat stored by CSP can be used to fuel their operations.
 Most small-scale CSP generators produce heat in the 150-300 degree Celcius range, which makes them excellent for a wide range of industrial applications, especially in developing countries.

 In rural areas, not only can concentrated solar power plants produce electricity, they can also provide fresh water and maintain a heating and cooling system.
 This can improve the overall standard of living in said rural areas.
 According to the IEA: “in countries where electrification of households is not complete, small-scale or midscale CSP plants offer co-generation of electricity for remote or weakly interconnected grids and process heat for some local manufacturing”